-As you start reading this Guidelines for Authors, we believe that you are willing to submit a manuscript for the upcoming issue of the Journal of Education and Research published by the School of Education, Kathmandu University.
+As you start reading this Guidelines for Authors, we believe that you are willing to submit a manuscript for the upcoming issue of the Journal of Education and Research published by the School of Education, Kathmandu University, Nepal.
 When submitting your manuscript, please consider that the audience of this Journal is international and range from academicians to professionals, researchers, teachers, students and others.
-JER publishes only the original research articles presenting theoretical/practical discussion of current relevance.
-All contributions are thoroughly reviewed by an Editorial Committee and blind reviewed by the experts in the field.
+JER publishes only the original research and review articles (5000 – 7000 words) presenting theoretical/practical discussion of current relevance.
+However, it does not publish short-notes, reflective notes, book reviews and abstracts of student research works.

 All manuscripts submitted to JER are strictly assumed that they are not submitted, partly or wholly anywhere else, nor are they currently being considered for publication or in process of publication elsewhere.
 It is also strictly assumed that the manuscripts are not already published fully or partly anywhere, in print or electronic media.
 Likewise, when authors submit their manuscripts, they declare that their manuscripts are their own writing and that there are no plagiarized texts in any form either from published or unpublished sources.
 The authors should fully honour others’ copyright.

 It is the responsibility of the authors to ensure the accuracy of facts, information, or the content in their paper.
 Their paper should not contain any illegal, unauthorized, and unethical content.
-All the ideas, discussions, analyses, conclusions drawn in the paper are solely of the authors and thus they should take all the responsibilities of whatsoever is written in their papers and thus they will have nothing to do with the Publisher (the School of Education, Kathmandu University) and the members of the Editorial Team.
-The School of Education, Kathmandu University and the members of the Editorial Team bear no any responsibility for any ideas or facts or information presented in the paper.
+The corresponding author should ensure that the manuscript’s publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
+Moreover, all the ideas, discussions, analyses, conclusions drawn in the paper are solely of the authors and thus they should take all the responsibilities of whatsoever is written in their papers and thus they will have nothing to do with the Publisher (the School of Education, Kathmandu University) and the members of the Editorial Team.
+The School of Education, Kathmandu University and the members of the Editorial Team will not be held responsible should there be any claims for compensation.

 When preparing your manuscript, please consider the following:

-• The paper must be in English language and should consist of 5000 to 7000 words including abstracts, references, and notes.
-All papers should also include an abstract of about 200 words.
-Likewise, all papers should also have 5-6 keywords, placed immediately below the abstract.
+- The paper must be in English language and should consist of 5000 to 7000 words including abstracts, references, and notes.
 Properly linked and appropriately-sized diagrams, pictures, etc. may be included.

-• The paper should be sent online as a standard attached file in MS Word.
-Attached email file should be named with your family name and initials and the date (do not use period or blank space).
-The date is when you email the manuscript and should be in ddmmyy format (example: ParajuliMN240112).
+- The paper should be sent online via Online Submission Portal as a standard attached file in MS Word.
+In case, you could not submit it via online submission portal, you may send an attached email to email@example.com.
+The attached file should be named with your family name and initials and the date (do not use period or blank space).
+The date is when you email the manuscript and should be in ddmmyy format (example: ParajuliMN240817).

 - In case there are figures, charts, photos, paints, etc., submit them as separate files.
-Name these files the same as your manuscript file but add ‘attach1’, ‘attach2’, etc. (example: ParajuliMN240112attach1).
+Name these files the same as your manuscript file but add ‘attach1’, ‘attach2’, etc. (example: ParajuliMN240817attach1).

 Page Layout and Design